JaewooKim0/cosmic-error/README.md

 # cosmic-error
-I am a NotYetProperlyDefinedError of this world-system
+I am a NotYetProperlyDefinedError of this world.

 So, I need some sort of humor.